 Cost to Repair Check Fuel Fill Inlet Message

 Obviously, if there’s a problem with the gas cap, this will be your least expensive repair.
-Even if the cap is simply dirty, you are looking at a fix that’s essentially free.
+If the cap is simply dirty, you are looking at a fix that’s essentially free.

 Can I Drive With A Check Fuel Fill Inlet Message?

-Most of the problems that cause this message to come on aren’t severe.
-For this reason, you don’t have to stop driving immediately.
+Most of the problems that cause this message to come on aren’t severe, so you don’t have to stop driving immediately.
 However, you should always have faults looked at and repaired as soon as possible to ensure the rest of the car continues running as intended.

 What’s more alarming is what could happen while these messages remain on the dashboard.
 If another component were to fail while the Check Engine Light was on, you wouldn’t know what’s happening.
 Something major could happen and you would keep driving, which isn’t wise.
-For this reason alone, we recommend resolving the issue and getting the warning lights off of your dash, so you can remain informed.
+Therefore, it is important to resolve the issue and get the warning lights off of your dash.

 Why do new cars have no gas cap?